At least 24 people died in Buenos Aires last week because of adulterated cocaine that contained carfentanil, an opioid used to anesthetize elephants.

 Among them was the Paraguayan Joaquín ‘El Paisa’ Aquino who allegedly sold the deadly product.

-Five thousands doses of cocaine were found at his place.
+Five thousand doses of cocaine were found at his place.
 He claims the police planted the evidence.

 And a lot of questions are in suspense in this sudden mass intoxication.